eosrio/hyperion-docs/docs/index.md

    - a parent field is added to the inline actions to point to the parent global sequence
    - if the inline action data is identical to the parent, it is considered a notification and thus removed from the database.

-No blocks or transaction data is stored, all information can be reconstructed from actions.
+No blocks or transaction data are stored; all information can be reconstructed from actions.

 ### 2. Architecture
-The following components are required in order to have a fully functional Hyperion API deployment.
+The following components are required to have a fully functional Hyperion API deployment.
 For small use cases, it is fine to run all components on a single machine.
 But for larger chains and production environments, we recommend setting them up into different servers under a high-speed local network.